-Other expense (income) mainly represents interest income earned or expense incurred on the Morguard Facility for advances made to/from Morguard and other expenses (income).
-For the year ended December 31, 2023, other income amounted to \$360 (2022 - \$3,549).
-The decrease in other income for the year ended December 31, 2023, was predominantly due to lower interest income earned on the Morguard Facility as well as lower interest earned on restricted cash held as part of a 1031 Exchange of \$148.
+Other expense (income) mainly represents interest income earned or expense incurred on the Morguard Facility for advances made to/from Morguard and other expense (income).
+For the year ended December 31, 2024, other income amounted to \$2,511 (2023 - \$360).
+The increase in other income for the year ended December 31, 2024 was predominantly due to an increase in interest income earned from excess cash held from additional net refinancing proceeds and higher net interest income earned on the Morguard Facility, partially offset by lower interest earned on restricted cash of \$565 held as part of a 1031 Exchange.